NurseGrid was acquired by HealthStream ($HSTM) in 2020.

 By leveraging common mobile interface patterns and cutting out the pain points, the app proved to meet all the of the goals we set out to conquer.
-The app launched shortly after I joined the company and attracted over 600,000 nurses to download the app (averaging a 5 star rating) by the time I left.
+The app launched shortly after I joined the company and has since received 1,500,000 downloads and averaged a 4.9-star rating.

 Leading efficient department floors with NurseGrid Manager

 With hundreds of thousands of nurses using the mobile app to manage their schedules, managers needed a way to oversee the activity and schedules on their floor.
 NurseGrid Manager was created to enable a manager to see who was working when as well as approve or deny any open shifts, swaps, and flex offs that were going on.